Modi1987/iiwaPy/README.md

 2- Synchronise the [KST Sunrise Server Application](https://github.com/Modi1987/KST-Kuka-Sunrise-Toolbox/tree/master/KUKA_Sunrise_server_source_code) into the robot controller;

 ## On the robot side:
-1- Run the application "MatlabToolboxServer" from the Smart Pad of the robot.
+1- Run the application "MatlabToolboxServer" from the smartPad of the robot.

 2- You have 60 seconds to connect from the Python script before the server is shut down automatically.